Weldmar is thankful to all who compete in the London Marathon every year - raising thousands so that we can continue our care across Dorset

 Last week I hit the £2,000 fundraising milestone, which is truly appreciated and I am very grateful to everyone who has supported me along the way.

 I am physically prepared for the run now but super-scared and know it will be an emotional day, as it’s all in memory of my lovely friend Lyn, who benefited from the excellent care and services of Weldmar back in 2014.

 Lyn is most definitely the key reason I am running the London marathon.She showed me how important it was to keep going no matter what life throws at you and I’m sure that will be a great motivator along with the crowds.

 The winter training has been a challenge, especially the rain and snow; I run four days a week averaging 35-40 miles per week, with my long run on a Sunday.
 I’ve been training with other runners so that the long runs are less daunting.
 We ran 22 miles a week ago and are now tapering down for the marathon.

 I have used the London marathon 17-week intermediate training schedule, which has been manageable around work and family commitments.
 I’ve suffered with anaemia during training and have had to eat an awful lot of spinach to get me back to full strength!

 This will be my first road marathon so I’m not sure what time to aim for, I just know not to start off too quickly!

 If you wish to run for Weldmar in the 2019 London Marathon, you should first enter the public ballot, which opens after the 2018 race.
 If you are successful in the ballot, then contact us so that we know you would like to run for Weldmar.

 If you are not successful in the ballot, we have a number of ‘Gold Bond’ places – guaranteed places in the Marathon – which can be given to runners.
-Contact Weldmar after the ballot using our online contact form or call us on 01305 261800 and we will keep your details on file.
+Find out more here.